Change how a storage account is replicated

 The costs associated with changing how data is replicated depend on your conversion path.
 Ordering from least to the most expensive, Azure Storage redundancy offerings include LRS, ZRS, GRS, RA-GRS, GZRS, and RA-GZRS.

 For example, going from LRS to any other type of replication will incur additional charges because you are moving to a more sophisticated redundancy level.
-Migrating to GRS or RA-GRS will incur an egress bandwidth charge because your data (in your primary region) is being replicated to your remote secondary region.
-This charge is a one-time cost at initial setup.
-After the data is copied, there are no further migration charges.
+Migrating to GRS or RA-GRS will incur an egress bandwidth charge at the time of migration because your entire storage account is being replicated to the secondary region.
+All subsequent writes to the primary region also incur egress bandwidth charges to replicate the write to the secondary region.
 For details on bandwidth charges, see Azure Storage Pricing page.

 If you migrate your storage account from GRS to LRS, there is no additional cost, but your replicated data is deleted from the secondary location.